ajeshs221/Automated-Vehicle-Insurance-Claim-Evaluation-System/README.md

 ```

 For the Android app: open `android-app/` in Android Studio, point it at your running API URL, and build.

-> ⚠️ `database.py` uses plaintext passwords and string-interpolated SQL — switch to parameterized queries and hashed passwords before any real deployment.

 ## API Overview